IEEE-SaTML/2025/content/program/program.md

 #### Location

-All events will take place in the [Lundbeckfond Auditorium](https://www.biocenter.ku.dk/english/auditorium/) at the University of Copenhagen, except for the poster session.
-The poster session will be held in the ground floor lobby of the HC Ørsted Institute, located just a [6-minute walk](https://maps.app.goo.gl/T7TCK8F5FEuSFnqj8) from the auditorium.
+All events will take place in the [Lundbeckfond Auditorium](https://www.biocenter.ku.dk/english/auditorium/) at the University of Copenhagen, except for the poster session and reception.
+The poster session and reception will be held in the ground floor lobby of the HC Ørsted Institute, located just a [6-minute walk](https://maps.app.goo.gl/T7TCK8F5FEuSFnqj8) from the auditorium.

 <hr>